-HCDD has published four multifamily RFPs.
+HCDD has published three multifamily RFPs in the last four program years.
 These have had prioritization for location of new or repaired multifamily units, including near transit options and in high opportunity areas.
 Beginning in 2017, HCDD publishes a set of priorities for multifamily funding to assist in developer's planning efforts.